Lucasmnascimento94/Smart-Shower/README.md

 -> Cold Temperature Alert: Sends a warning if pipe temperatures drop too low, helping to prevent frozen or burst pipes—especially relevant for homes in colder northern climates (like mine).

+# Planned Future Enhancements

+-> Rich Media User Interface: Build an advanced touchscreen UI that supports media platforms such as Spotify and YouTube for a more immersive shower experience.

+-> Metal Contamination Detection: Integrate a sensor to detect the presence of metals in the water—an issue that affects my home’s plumbing.

+-> Smart Safety Alarms and Automation: Extend system logic to trigger alarms and automated valve actions based on detected anomalies in temperature or water quality.

 The first version was made using an ATMEGA 168A, coded in assembly and all the assembled componnets were placed with loose wires in some protoboards.